The ecommerce retailer’s guide to driving online sales

 Yet, in a year that’s been plagued with supply chain and logistical challenges, brands will need to be particularly attuned to consumer shopping habits and adjust their marketing strategies and messages to entice shoppers to make purchases earlier in order to receive them in time for the holidays this year.

-Now is the time to build relationships with customers, new and existing, and to be nurturing all of the new customers who discovered your brand earlier this year as a result of shifting and expanding their shopping behavior online during the pandemic.
+Now is the time to build relationships with customers, new and existing, and to be nurturing all of the new customers who discovered your brand earlier this year.

-Data from Cyber Weekend 2019, according to Klaviyo, shows that 60 percent of Cyber Weekend sales were driven by consumers who engaged with an email from a brand prior to Q3 that same year.
-Additionally, consumers who engaged with a brand’s email by clicking on it had a 10 percent greater average order value and accounted for 53 percent of total sales.
+60% of Cyber Weekend sales were driven by consumers who engaged with an email from a brand prior to Q3 that same year, according to Klaviyo data.
+Additionally, consumers who engaged with a brand’s email by clicking on it had a 10% greater average order value and accounted for 53% of total sales.

 Read on to learn how to set your goals, measure your performance, and prepare your online business for the upcoming holiday season.